lukegjpotter/BikeRacingIreland-AndroidApp/README.md

 ## Version Alpha Features - In Development

-* [ ] Read `BikeRace` objects from `CyclingIrelandEventsRestService`.
+* [x] Read `BikeRace` objects from `CyclingIrelandEventsRestService`.
-* [ ] Store `BikeRace` objects in a local database.
+* [x] Store `BikeRace` objects in a local database.
+* [x] When reading the REST Service, only read races to the end of the month.
 * [ ] Present `BikeRace` objects in a ListView for the Master Fragment.
 * [ ] Present `BikeRace` objects in the Details Fragment.
+* [ ] When the end of the ListView is reached, download the next month's races.

+## Version 1.0 Features

 * [ ] Add a Profile Filter to the ActionBar to filter on the Category of the racer.

-## Version 1.0 Features

-* [ ] When reading the REST Service, only read races to the end of the month.
-* [ ] When the end of the ListView is reached, download the next month's races.
 * [ ] Use the Strava API and Google Maps Lite Mode to display the routes, in CardView style.